ollylomax/Venture-Press---Full-Stack-Frameworks-With-Django-Milestone-Project/README.md

 - The W3C Markup Validator Service was used to validate every page in the project to ensure there were no syntax errors or warnings.
     - All pages with one exception cleared with no errors or warnings as below.
         ![W3C Markup Validation - All Pages](media/readme/html-validator.png)
     - The Artwork page I created, despite being functional, is returning duplicate id errors.
 I have been debugging this but ran out of time, so I included the additional app regardless with notation.
+They are django auto generated fields from the inserted forms.
         ![W3C Markup Validation - Products](media/readme/artwork-app-html-errors.png)
     - Pages requiring a a login session or admin/superuser status returned no errors or warnings.
 They were tested by the following approach:
         - Copy full HTML in developer tools from the desired page.